kylebelanger/kylebelanger.github.io/_posts/2015-03-28-temperature.md

 layout: post
 title:  Temperature Data Visualization with D3.js

-description: A beautiful D3 learning experiment - a simple interactive line graph displaying (30 day range) temperature data for any location.
-One of my goals this spring is to correctly learn and become more comfortable when working with JavaScript.
-I say "correctly learn" because like many web-developers out there, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to actually learn it pragmatically.
+description: <p>A beautiful D3 learning experiment - a simple interactive line graph displaying (30 day range) temperature data for any location.</p> <p>One of my goals this spring is to correctly learn and become more comfortable when working with JavaScript.
+I say "correctly learn" because like many web-developers out there, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to actually learn it pragmatically.</p>

 image: 	temp_graph.png
 date:   2015-03-28